henk-vdb/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk daily_pattern_plot1](figure/daily_pattern_plot1-1.png)

 The maximum activity takes place in the morning.
-At 8:35 AM, 206 steps on average are taken.
+At 8:35 AM, 206 steps on average are taken in a 5-minute interval.
 The time corresponds to the interval notation 835.

 ## Imputing missing values